yesh0907/yeshc.me/content/featured/CommitCoin/index.md

 showInProjects: true
 ---

-Led a hackathon team to build a browser extension that mines Monero and pools the mined cryptocurrency to payout meaningful GitHub contributions through a blockchain running on the WebRTC framework.
+A browser extension that mines Monero and pools the mined cryptocurrency to payout meaningful GitHub contributions through a blockchain running on the WebRTC framework.